purescript-halogen/purescript-halogen-template/README.md

 ### Introduction

 This is a template for starting a fresh project with the [Halogen](https://github.com/purescript-halogen/purescript-halogen) library for writing declarative, type-safe user interfaces.
-This template mimics the introductory example of the [official React Hooks documentation](https://reactjs.org/docs/hooks-intro.html).

 You can learn more about Halogen with these resources: